ms2data/ms2-quick-start/README.md

 Once a semantic model is published, the MS2 platform makes it usable everywhere, powering a wide range of modern data experiences:

+- **AI agents** with contextual, trusted data via the Model Context Protocol (MCP) server
 - **Natural language notebooks** for ad hoc exploration
-- **AI agents** with contextual, trusted data
-- **Embedded data apps** built with the OpenSource Malloy SDK
+- **Embedded data apps** built with the open-source Malloy Publisher SDK
-- **BI dashboards** through our SQL interface
+- **BI dashboards** through our SQL interface (coming soon)

 <img src="overview.png" alt="MS2 Overview" width="400"/>

 No matter how your team works — in notebooks, apps, dashboards, or chat — MS2 ensures you're always working from the same semantic foundation, built on open standards and ready for the future.

 ## What's in this Quick Start?
-This Quick Start guides you through the end-to-end MS2 workflow, focusing on a familiar and powerful pattern: a **data modeler** defines trusted business logic in VS Code using our AI Copilot, and a **data analyst** explores and extends those definitions using Malloy's no-code Explorer query builder.
+This Quick Start guides you through the end-to-end MS2 workflow, focusing on a familiar and powerful pattern: a **data modeler** defines trusted business logic in VS Code using our AI Copilot, and a **data analyst** explores the governed data model using Malloy's no-code Explorer query builder.
 This mirrors the proven modeler → analyst workflow popularized by tools like DBT and Looker — now reimagined for the AI era, and freed from closed systems.

 You will learn how to:
 1. [**Build a semantic model**](#step-1-build-a-semantic-model-with-the-ms2-ai-copilot) using the MS2 AI Copilot in VS Code.